Airbus in talks with Tatas, Indian carriers for A350XWB aircraft | Business

 - India

-The Centre had sold Air India and Air India Express to the Tata Group in September last year.
-Maillard said Tatas are Airbus's partner in the defense business too.
-"We are industrializing and manufacturing together with our C-295 military transport aircraft for the Indian Air Force (IAF)," he noted.
+The Centre had sold Air India and Air India Express to the Tata Group in October last year.
+Maillard said Tatas are Airbus's partner in the defence business too. ''We are industrialising and manufacturing together our C-295 military transport aircraft for the Indian Air Force (IAF),'' he noted.

 The wide-bodied aircraft fleet in India has remained stagnant for the last 20 years, he said.

-"We believe the kind of revolution we have witnessed in the domestic traffic in the last 20 years will now happen in the long haul market," he noted.
+''We believe the kind of revolution we have witnessed in the domestic traffic in the last 20 years will now happen in the long haul market,'' he said.

-"We believe that the new generation aircraft, the A350, will be the trigger for this revolution in the international long haul market," the MD added.
+''We believe that the new generation aircraft, the A350, will be the trigger for this revolution in the international long haul market,'' the MD added.
+A350XWB aircraft have 300 to 410 seats in three-class configuration.
+It has full LED mood lightning and largest overhead bins.

+Airbus said A350XWB has quietest cabin and 25 per cent less fuel consumption among all the wide-bodied aircraft.
+Earlier this month, Tata Sons Chairman N Chandrasekaran was appointed as the Chairman of Air India.
+However, Tata Sons are yet to appoint the Chief Executive Officer and Managing Director of Air India.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)